LoopCrypto/loop-cli/README.md

 In order to send a valid transfer request to Loop, the request must contain a signature field.
 This `sign` CLI command will generate this signature for you by using a combination of the configuration parameters set in the config file, and the fields describing the details of the individual transfer.

-The message being signed is made of 6 fields which represent the details of the transfer itself:
+The message being signed is made up of 6 fields which represent the details of the transfer itself:

 1. `invoiceId` - Invoice ID for the payment.
 Invoiced ID's should be unique per payment
 1. `from` - The wallet address the funds are coming from
 1. `to` - The wallet address the funds are going to
 1. `token` - The address of the token used as payment
 1. `amount` - The invoice amount.
-Can either be specified in USD cents, or the native token.
+Can either be specified in USD cents, or the native token amount of the token specified in the request.
 For example, if the invoice amount is \$29.99, the `amount` field would be `2999`.
 See more examples below
 1. `usd` - A true/false flag indicating whether the `amount` was specified in USD.

 As a result, each of the 6 fields above need to be specified as input to the `sign` command in order to generate a valid signature.
 The complete list of available parameter is as follows: